Tung H. Nguyen

 Office: 218 Fine Hall, Washington Road, Princeton, NJ 08544

 Hello!
-I am Tung Nguyen, a third-year PhD student in the Program in Applied and Computational Mathematics at Princeton University, working with Paul Seymour.
+I am Tung Nguyen, a fourth-year PhD student in the Program in Applied and Computational Mathematics at Princeton University, working with Paul Seymour.
 Before Princeton, I earned a Bachelor of Science (with Honors) in Mathematical Sciences from KAIST, where my thesis advisor was Sang-il Oum.

 My Vietnamese name is Nguyễn Huy Tùng.